 - a.
 Prepare the agendas and supporting information for deliberation and decision at Senate meetings. - b.
 Receive and schedule for Senate deliberation all business and recommendations from standing committees and petitions received from the JFA membership. - c.
 In the case of a standing committee vacancy, appoint a new member to serve the remainder of the academic year.
 Election to complete the remainder of the term will take place at the next regularly scheduled JFA election.
-At its discretion, the Executive Committee may choose to fill the vacancy by special election rather than by appointment.
+At its discretion, the Committee may choose to fill the vacancy by special election rather than by appointment. - d.
+Appoint from among the voting membership of the JFA a Parliamentarian for a one-year term; the Parliamentarian may or may not be an elected Senator.